 RUINED GYMNASIUM The German archaeologists did not find any buildings still standing at Olympia, but they reconstructed many of the toppled remains.
 This view shows part of the huge gymnasium complex, where athletes trained under cover.
-It was large enough to contain a running track the same length as the main stadium.
-STATUE OF NIKE This statue of Nike, or Victory, descending from the heavens remarkably survived almost in one piece.
+It was large enough to contain a running track the same length as the main stadium STATUE OF NIKE This statue of Nike, or Victory, descending from the heavens remarkably survived almost in one piece.
 Made in 425 в.с. by Paionios of Mende, the statue is 9.8 ft (3 m) tall.
 It stood on top of a column, a further 29.5 ft (9 m) high, in front of the Temple of Zeus.
+Remains of wings Nike's face may have been destroyed by Christians in the time of Theodosius II Nike's clothes were originally painted red emperor Theodosius II appears on this ancient gold coin.
+In A.D.
+426, Theodosius II had the Temple of Olympia burned down.
+This may MODERN-DAY EXCAVATIONS Most of Olympia had been explored by the end of the 19th century, but excavations have continued on a smaller scale up to the present day.
+For example, between 1958 and 1961, a German team finished excavating the stadium and rebuilt the banked spectator area.

+END OF THE GAMES

+A portrait of the Roman

+Zeus and other buildings at

+have been when the Olympic

+Games finally came to an end.

-Nike's face may have been destroyed by Christians in the time of Theodosius II Nike's clothes were originally painted red Most statues at Olympia were paid for by winning athletes and dedicated to Zeus 、 BRONZE GODDESS Archaeologists have found hundreds of statuettes and figurines, mostly of bronze, like this goddess, or of terra-cotta.
+Most statues at Olympia were paid for by winning athletes and dedicated to Zeus BRONZE GODDESS Archaeologists have found hundreds of statuettes and figurines, mostly of bronze, like this goddess, or of terra-cotta.
 There are gods, heroes, warriors, runners, animals, and chariots complete with charioteers.
 The figures were offered to the gods by athletes and spectators.
-Long nosepiece and cheek guards are typical of a Corinthian helmet SPOILS OF WAR Ancient Greek warriors gave arms and armor captured in battle as offerings to the gods.
+Long nosepiece and cheek guards are typical of a Corinthian helmet

+SPOILS OF WAR

+Ancient Greek warriors gave arms and armor captured in battle as offerings to the gods.
 Shields, breastplates, helmets, arrowheads, spears, and other weapons have all been found at Olympia.
 The bronze helmet above carries an inscription, which says that it was dedicated to Zeus as spoil taken from the Corinthians.

+Zeus carries off Ganymede

+The boxer's face is covered in scars

+Bronze statue of a goddess from 520 B.C.

-The boxer's face is covered in scars This bronze head is 11 in (28 cm) high ~ CUTS AND BRUISES This bronze head, found at Olympia in 1880, is a portrait of a boxer called Satyros.
+CUTS AND BRUISES This bronze head, found at Olympia in 1880, is a portrait of a boxer called Satyros.
 Boxing in ancient times was an even tougher sport than boxing today.
 There were no rounds to give the boxers a break, and no time limits.
 The sculptor gave this boxer wounds to make him look realistic.